-- High Density (HD) configuration Using HD cradles - Super High Density (SHD) configuration Using SHD cradles - Desktop configuration Using stand-alone cradle(s) on a flat surface
+- High Density (HD) configuration Using HD cradles - Desktop configuration Using stand-alone cradle(s) on a flat surface

-High Density Configuration
+High-Density Configuration

-The cradle can be installed in high density configuration so that the display of the devices are facing the user.
+The cradle can be installed in a high-density configuration so that the displays on the devices are facing the user.
 In this configuration, cradles are installed with a vertical gap of 35 mm between each other.

-NOTE: In high density configuration, the PS20 units have a 10-degree forward-facing tilt that should be taken in consideration, especially if furniture is planned to be placed in front of the dispenser wall.
+NOTE: In the high-density configuration, the devices have a 10-degree forward-facing tilt that should be taken into consideration, especially if furniture is planned to be placed in front of the dispenser wall.

-Figure 21 Installation in High Density Configuration
+Figure 24 Installation in High-Density Configuration

-The installation of the dispenser wall can be designed so that it tilts slightly backward in the following angles:
+The installation of the dispenser wall can be designed so that it tilts slightly backward at the following angles: